2021-22 Theme: Change

 Our team of middle school teachers collaborate on a daily basis and aim to integrate their classes when appropriate.
 A wonderful example is our participation in Junior Achievement’s Capstone Programming: Finance Park for 8th grade.

-Elective classes in 7th & 8th grade include: Band, Choir, Physical Education/Health, Art, Music Technology, Transitions, Literary Connections, and Spanish.
+Elective classes in 7th & 8th grade include: Band, Choir, Physical Education/Health, Art, Transitions, Write IT, Pop Rock Piano, and Spanish.
 North Lake School also offers the Project Lead the Way STEM curriculum: Gateway to Technology.
 Design and Modeling is an engineering class for seventh graders.
 Automation and Robotics is the eighth grade engineering offering.

 North Lake School’s curriculum culminates in 7th & 8th grade thus graduating great students who are well-prepared for the high school of their choice and can meet the college and career readiness standards outlined in the Common Core State Standards.